 The Best Forex Brokers in Canada 2020

 Are you looking for the best forex brokers in Canada?
 Then you’ve come to the right place.
-We understand that choosing a Canadian forex broker be challenging, but we’re here to help.
+We understand that choosing a Canadian forex broker can be challenging, but we’re here to help.

 Our experts have navigated the tricky regulatory situation of forex in Canada to bring you a complete list of the best brokers to trade with.
 In doing this, we reviewed hundreds of sites and put each broker we came across through our rigorous testing process.